Odhynn/Naerk/content/Gods/Sergonial.md

 | `Favored Weapon` | Halberd |
 | `Domains` | Ambition, Duty, Might, Truth, Tyranny |
 | `Cleric Spells` | 1st: Charm, 2nd: Blistering Invective, 4th: Clairvoyance |

+> [!quote]
+>"We will make our own world, a Just one, as it should be!
+We will make it with the experience we have gained, we will regroup and we will become more numerous.
+And then, neither God nor Demon will be able to treat us as inferiors!"